 New laws and regulations, stricter enforcement of existing laws and regulations, the discovery of previously unknown contamination or the imposition of new clean-up requirements may require us to incur a significant amount of additional costs in the future and could decrease the amount of cash flow available to us for other purposes, including capital expenditures, research and development and other investments and could have a material adverse effect on our business, financial condition, results of operations, cash flows and future prospects.
 We may identify deficiencies in our compliance with local legislation within countries in which we operate.
 Failure to comply with such legislation could result in sanctions by regulatory authorities and could adversely affect our operating results.
 Examples of these laws and regulations include the E.U.
-Restriction on the Use of Certain Hazardous Substances in Electrical and Electronic Equipment Directive, and the E.U.
-Waste Electrical and Electronic Equipment Directive.
+Restriction on the Use of Certain Hazardous Substances in Electrical and Electronic Equipment Directive.